CharlieNALAN/auto_drive_llm_explainable/LLM_EXPLAINABILITY.md

 # LLM-Based Explainability for Autonomous Driving

-This document explains the LLM-based explainability component, which is the core innovation of this project.
+This document explains the LLM-based explainability component.
+This is the core innovation of this project.

 ## The Problem of Black-Box Autonomous Driving